 To comply with these laws and regulations, we require our users to accept a user terms of service whereby they agree to provide certain personal information to us, and have established information security systems to protect users' privacy.
 To enhance data security, we have closely evaluated the effectiveness of our data security systems, and our core system has obtained a MLPS Level III certification.
-We have also built technology systems to protect us from security breach along the cycle of data usage, including data access control, data storage security, data audit and emergency response, among other.
-In addition, we have established a supervision committee on information security and adopted a complete information security management system in accordance with the requirements of ISO 27001 to enhance holistic management of our data practice.
+We have also built technology systems to protect us from security breach along the cycle of data usage, including data access control, data storage security, data audit and emergency response, among others.